No Products in the Cart

-In the U.S., we’re celebrating Independence Day tomorrow, with fireworks and cookouts and those quiet moments when we remember what the day is there to mark: the ideals of liberty that drove our founding as a nation.
-My family will meet up with friends for a hike and lake swim, and later we’ll all find a comfortable spot to watch our town’s fireworks show.
+In the U.S., we celebrate Independence Day with fireworks, cookouts, and those quiet moments when we remember what the day is there to mark: the ideals of liberty that drove our founding as a nation.

 Declaring your independence from snoring means having a sleep routine that you control, rather than being controlled by your sleep issues.

 About half of us will snore at some point during our lifetimes.
 Around 90 million American adults snore occasionally or regularly, and roughly 25 million or more adults suffer from sleep apnea, a form of sleep-disordered breathing for which loud snoring is often a symptom.
 That’s a whole lot of Americans who are not in control of our sleep!

 Snoring can also have a ripple effect.
 Partners or spouses of snorers can’t control their sleep either.
 It might be tempting to think we’re in control of our sleep even when we snore, but science tells us otherwise.

 Snoring can cause frequent short awakenings throughout the night.
 Some of these sleep interruptions, called micro-arousals, are so brief we don’t even know they’re happening, but they are linked to higher risk for heart disease and metabolic disease.
 At least in part because of these more frequent awakenings, snoring changes the way we move through the five different stages of sleep, which run from light sleep to deep sleep and REM sleep.

 REM sleep is also referred to as paradoxical sleep.
 That’s because, while your brain becomes aroused with mental activities, your voluntary muscles become immobilized.
 REM sleep begins approximately 90 minutes after falling asleep.
 During this time, this is what happens: